Elementary Math Word Problem Generation using Large Language Models: Background and Related Work

 \subsection{LLMs for Text Generation}

-The two broad approaches for LLM-based text generation are autoregressive and non-autoregressive text generation~\citep{xiao2023survey}.
-Autoregressive text generation has shown to be more accurate and able to capture the sequential dependency relations among tokens, despite its higher latency during generation~\citep{chen2022harnessing}.
-Thus, autoregressive text generation, which is employed by the modern-day LLMs, is the commonly used approach.
+The two broad approaches for LLM-based text generation are auto-regressive and non-autoregressive text generation~\citep{xiao2023survey}.
+Auto-regressive text generation has shown to be more accurate and able to capture the sequential dependency relations among tokens, despite its higher latency during generation~\citep{chen2022harnessing}.
+Thus, auto-regressive text generation, which is employed by the modern-day LLMs, is the commonly used approach.